ironhack-labs/lab-react-ironnutrition/README.md

 ### Iteration 3 | Render a List of `FoodBox` Components

-After creating the `FoodBox` component, use it in `App.js` to render the food *list*.
+After creating the `FoodBox` component, use it in `App.jsx` to render the food _list_.
 Instead of mapping over the foods array and rendering only the food names, render the `<FoodBox />` component.
 When rendering the `FoodBox` component, remember to pass the food object as a prop.

 Once you are done rendering the `FoodBox` in the list, your app should display the following content: